mycustomsoftware/recover-fees-for-gravity-forms/readme.txt

 Tags: Recover Fees for Gravity Forms
 Requires at least: 6.2
 Tested up to: 6.5
-Stable tag: 1.0
+Stable tag: 1.1
 Requires PHP: 7.4.2
-License: GPLv2 or later
+License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Enables the previous "classic" editor and the old-style Edit Post screen with TinyMCE, Meta Boxes, etc. Supports all plugins that extend this screen.